Olamide1/tori/README.md

 # TODOs
 - If account doesn't exist; show proper and correct error message.
 - Create company on sign up; do a proper linking of models.
+- Show previously saved Database Credentials (in the Settings??)